-The answer is six plants.
-Under Proposition 64, adults age 21 and older in California may possess up to 1 ounce of dried and processed marijuana and grow up to six plants in their homes.
-Further refinements such as local taxes, permits and restrictions will come in the months ahead.
+The simple answer is six.
+Proposition 64 allows adults aged 21 and above in California to possess no more than 1 ounce of dried and processed medical marijuana.
+Residents can only grow a maximum of six plants in their homes.
+Other regulations relating to permits, local taxes, prohibition, and restrictions are expected in the coming months.

 a.
-Local Approval – Operators must go to their local city or country government in order to obtain approval to cultivate in California.
+Get Local Approval – Aspiring cultivators must visit their city or county governments to obtain approval to grow marijuana for medical use in California.

 b.
-Environmental Permits and Assessments – Cultivators who wish to have a legitimate business in cannabis must make sure that they can secure at least one of the following:
+Environmental Permits and Assessments – Marijuana growers who wish to start a legitimate business must obtain at least one of the following:

 - 1602 permit or waiver: this permit aims to ensure that cannabis cultivation is environmentally-friendly, and protects fish and wildlife.

 - A water board permit or waiver: this allows you to use local water resources to grow cannabis while protecting water quality.

 - Environmental assessment: this permit ensures that you are engaging in the safe trade of agricultural products.